 Some Lithuanians speak languages other than Lithuanian or Russian.
 Almost 5% of residents speaks Polish, while some 1% speaks German.
 Other commonly-spoken languages include Belarusian, Ukrainian, Tatar, and Latvian.
-English, German, and Russian are popular as 2nd or 3rd languages.
+English, German, and Russian are popular as second or third languages.

-English: Since independence, English has become increasingly popular, and most students now take English beginning in 2nd grade (see Learning and Knowledge).
-While Russian remains the dominant 2nd language of the older generations and rural residents. voung and urban Lithuanians are more likely to speak English.
-For example, although iust 30% of Lithuanians speak English. around
+English: Since independence, English has become increasingly popular, and most students now take English beginning in second grade (see Learning and Knowledge).
+While Russian remains the dominant second language of the older generations and rural residents, young and urban Lithuanians are more likely to speak English.
+For example, although iust 30% of all Lithuanians speak

-72% of 15-29 year-olds have some knowledge of the language.
+English, around 72% of 15-29 year-olds have some knowledge of the language.